mateuszmigas/checkers-droid/README.md

 ### 🧪 Testing

-1. Start Chrome instance with AI enabled and remote debugging: `--remote-debugging-port=9222`
+1. Start Chrome instance with AI enabled and remote debugging `--remote-debugging-port=9222`
-2. Run tests with: `npm run test:eval`
+2. Run tests with `npm run test:eval`

 ## License

 This project is licensed under the [MIT License](LICENSE).

 **Checkers Droid** is an online web checkers game powered by Chrome's built-in AI API, delivering smarter and more engaging gameplay experiences.
 It supports multiple game modes: Human vs Human, Human vs AI, and AI vs AI simulation.